Actor Jussie Smollett faces new charges - The Boston Globe

 The charges stem from Smollett’s assertion that he was the target of a racist and homophobic attack in January 2019.
 Special prosecutor Dan Webb issued a statement announcing the indictment.

-Smollett, who is black and gay, was originally charged the following month with disorderly conduct for allegedly staging the attack and lying about it to investigators.
-The charges were dropped in March 2019 with little explanation, angering police officials and then-Mayor Rahm Emanuel.
+Smollett, who is black and gay, was originally charged with disorderly conduct for allegedly staging the attack and lying about it to investigators.
+The charges were dropped in March 2019 with little explanation, angering police officials and Mayor Rahm Emanuel.

-Cook County Judge Michael Toomin in August appointed Webb, a former U.S. attorney, as a special prosecutor to look into why the charges were dropped.
-Webb was also charged with looking into whether Foxx's calls with a Smollett relative and an ex-aide of former first lady Michelle Obama unduly influenced the decision to drop charges.
+Cook County Judge Michael Toomin in August appointed Webb, a former US attorney, as a special prosecutor to look into why the charges were dropped.
+Webb was also charged with looking into whether State Arrorney Kim Foxx’s calls with a Smollett relative and an ex-aide of former first lady Michelle Obama unduly influenced the decision to drop charges.
 Foxx recused herself from the case but continued to weigh in.

 Advertisement

-Smollett told police he was walking home early on Jan.
-29, 2019, when two masked men approached him, made racist and homophobic insults, beat him and looped a noose around his neck before fleeing.
-He said his assailants, at least one of whom he said was white, told him he was in “MAGA country” — a reference to President Donald Trump’s campaign slogan, “Make America Great Again.”
+Smollett told police he was walking home when two masked men approached him, made racist and homophobic insults, beat him and looped a noose around his neck before fleeing.
+He said his assailants, at least one of whom he said was white, told him he was in “MAGA country,” a reference to President Trump’s campaign slogan, “Make America Great Again.”

 Several weeks later, authorities alleged that Smollett had paid two black friends $3,500 to help him stage the attack because he was unhappy with his salary as an actor on “Empire” and wanted to drum up publicity for his career.